chefy-io/clojure-katas/README.md

     Current kata to tackle:  clojure-katas.sine-angle/sine
     false

-After *arranged-porb* is implemented, it moves to the next problem:
+After *arranged-prob* is implemented, it moves to the next problem:

     Performing task 'run' with profile(s): 'test'